Structured Packing in LLM Training Improves Long Context Utilization: Abstract

 \section{Abstract}

-Recent advancements in long-context large language models have attracted significant attention, yet their practical applications often suffer from suboptimal context utilization.
-This study investigates structuring training data to enhance semantic interdependence, demonstrating that this approach effectively improves context utilization.
-To this end, we introduce the Structured Packing for Long Context (\method{}) method, which utilizes retrieval to collate mutually relevant documents into long and coherent training examples.
-We validate \method{} empirically across models of varying sizes — $3$B, $7$B, and $13$B — achieving improved performance in long-context tasks, such as Qasper and HotpotQA.
-Remarkably, even brief fine-tuning with \method{} is sufficient to realize these benefits.
-Additionally, \method{} effectively mitigates the ‘lost-in-middle’ phenomenon often observed in large models.
-Our comprehensive analysis of \method{} explores its design choices and reveals intriguing transfer effects; for instance, training on programming code enhances performance on natural language tasks.
+Recent advancements in long-context language modeling have attracted significant attention, yet their practical applications often suffer from suboptimal context utilization.
+To efficiently address this issue, we introduce the Structured Packing for Long Context, \method{}, a method that uses retrieval to collate mutually relevant documents into long training samples.
+We demonstrate that \method{} improves performance on long-context tasks, particularly by achieving perfect accuracy on the synthetic Needle in the Haystack benchmark, and effectively mitigating the ‘lost-in-the-middle’ phenomenon often observed in large language models.
+Notably, these long-context capabilities also extend to realistic downstream tasks, such as Qasper, across multiple model sizes—3B, 7B, and 13B—and are achieved with only brief fine-tuning on 2-6 billion tokens.
+We supplement these results with a detailed analysis of \method{}, examining the impact of hyperparameter choices, the different mixtures and proportions of \method{}-generated training data, and the choice of the retriever.
+We also study the transfer of long-context utilization skills between the modalities.
+An intriguing finding from our analysis is that training on a corpus of code can enhance performance on natural language tasks.